Work of Governing Board

 School Governors lead the school but the Head Teacher is the Manager; the Governors help to formulate management strategy and the school's goals (or objectives) that ensure the mission statement is achieved.

 So, Governors make a contribution in determining school policies affecting pupil discipline, agreeing expenditure, performance management, producing reports and the like.

 It is normal for a governor to serve for a period of four years as a maximum - there is no minimum period.
 Serving Governors can be re-elected and former Governors can apply to return to the fold.

-A Governor’s main function is to attend the School Governing Body Meetings.
+A Governor’s main function is to attend the School Governing Board Meetings.
 (See dates below)

 Why become a school governor?